 On March 4, 2020, the Board of Directors adopted a Restricted Share Unit ("RSU") Plan which was approved by shareholders on May 27, 2020 and which was subsequently approved by the TSX Venture Exchange.
-The RSU Plan was established as a vehicle by which equity-based incentives may be granted to eligible employees, consultants, directors and officers of the Company to recognize and reward their contributions to the long-term success of the Company including aligning their interests more closely with the interests of the Company's shareholders.
-The RSU Plan is a fixed plan which reserves for issuance a maximum of 800,000 common shares of the Company.
+The RSU Plan was established as a vehicle by which equity-based incentives may be granted to eligible

-To the date hereof, the Company has purchased 226,100 of its own common shares pursuant to its RSU Plan with such shares held in trust for future settlement of vested RSUs granted to employees, senior management, and directors of the Company.
+To the date hereof, the Company has purchased 241,300 of its own common shares pursuant to its RSU Plan with such shares held in trust for future settlement of vested RSUs granted to employees, senior management, and directors of the Company.